 We operate a Diamond HK36 TTC-ECO Dimona aircraft, registration G-GEOS, equipped with a sophisticated suite of scientific instruments for atmoshperic measurements, remote sensing and photography.

 By combining high quality sensors with a light aircraft that can fly safely at low speeds and low altitudes, we are a able to acheive data resolution comparable to that from Unmanned Aircraft, but over much wider areas and without the regulatory line-of-sight constraints and ground access requirements associated with those platforms.

 Unmanned Aircraft Systems (UAS)

-Airborne GeoSciences also operates a fleet of Remotely Piloted Aircraft (RPA), currently >10 aircraft both multi-rotor and fixed wing, equipped with RGB and multi-spectral imaging and laser range-finding sensors.
+Airborne GeoSciences operates a fleet of UAS, also known as Remotely Piloted Aircraft (RPA), or drones, equipped with a range of optical sensors.

 Calibration and Evaluation Facilities

 Alongside the airborne sensors the facility operates a range of calibration and testing equipment, in particular high-quality reference sensors for temperature, dewpoint and pressure, along with calibrated millivolt sources and a large temperature controlled chamber for environmental testing of equipment.
 Although used for aircraft systems this equipment is equally useful for any other field equipment and is available to users for wide-ranging applications.